-For those ultra-lightweight travelers that love two-for-one features, the Ozone Travel Pack 35 is a great option!
-With a 35-liter or 2,136 cubic inch capacity, you’ll have plenty of space for the essentials, but you also won’t be lugging around any extra gear.
+For those ultra-lightweight travelers that love two-for-one features, the Daylite Travel Backpack is a great option!
+With a 44 liter (2,685 cubic inch) capacity, you’ll have space for the essentials, but you won’t be lugging around any extra gear.

-Have You Had An Osprey Backpack Before?
+Have You Had An Osprey Travel Backpack Before?

-What Sets Osprey Apart
+What Sets Osprey Travel Backpacks Apart

 About The Backpack Guide

 We’re always looking for new trails and wildernesses to explore.
 We’d also love to see and share photos of our readers with their new backpacks.
 Share your latest adventure or backpack purchase with us on social media by tagging @thebackpackguide on Instagram and Facebook!

 As always, please leave any questions, comments, or concerns below and we hope you enjoyed the information we’ve presented here for you today!